yuwen790405/app_store/apps/users_brick/README.md

 There are only couple of things you have to configure.
 For the rest sensible defaults are provided and you an override them if you need to.
 What you have to specify is the following

 #### Required parameters
 * file with the input data
 * name of domain

 #### Defaults
-The following list contains the properties that are useful to specify for updating a domain.
+The following list contains the properties that are useful to specify for updating an organization.
 The name after hyphen is the default.
 In parenthesis you can find name of the parameter you can use to override the default.

 * First name - first_name (first_name_column)
 * Last name - last_name (last_name_column)